-This final example compares a period of two weeks of meteor ablation line-of-sight velocities with coincident neutral wind speeds.
-When meteoroids enter the atmosphere, they burn up and produce short-lived ion trails in the D region.
-The D region ionosphere drifts with the neutral atmosphere, allowing ionospheric observations in this region to reveal information about the dynamics of the mesosphere and lower thermosphere (MLT).
-The meteoroid trails are capable of reflecting HF signals and are commonly observed at distances within 400 km of SuperDARN radars [Hall et al., 1997].
-Since Doppler line-of-sight velocities will have the wrong sign if they are placed in the wrong field of view, the performance of this detection method for near-range backscatter can be verified by comparing the MLT neutral winds to the meteor ablation drifts.
+This final example compares a period of two weeks of meteor ablation line-ofsight velocities with coincident neutral wind speeds.
+When meteoroids enter the atmosphere, they burn up and produce short-lived ion trails in the D-region.
+The D-region ionosphere drifts with the neutral atmosphere, allowing ionospheric observations in this region to reveal information about the dynamics of the mesosphere and lower thermosphere (MLT).
+The meteoroid trails are capable of reflecting HF signals, and are commonly observed at distances within 400 km of SuperDARN radars [Hall et al., 1997].
+Since Doppler line-of-sight velocities will have the wrong sign if they are placed in the wrong field-of-view, the performance of this detection method for near range backscatter can be verified by comparing the MLT neutral winds to the meteor ablation drifts.

 Meteor ablation is selected using the criteria outlined by Chisham and Freeman [2013] for Saskatoon from beam 0 and beam 15.
-These two beams were chosen because each beam is aligned with the geographic meridian in one of the fields of view.
-For beam 0 the line-of-sight velocity is directed north-south in the front field of view, and beam 15 is aligned north-south in the rear field of view, as illustrated in Figure 15 (left).
-In this figure beam 0 is highlighted in the front field of view in blue, while beam 15 is highlighted in the rear field of view in magenta.
+These two beams were chosen because each beam is aligned with the geographic meridian in one of the fields-of-view.
+For beam 0 the line-of-sight velocity is directed North-South in the front field-of-view, and beam 15 is aligned North-South in the rear field-of-view, as illustrated in the left panel in Figure 15.
+In this figure beam 0 is highlighted in the front field-of-view in blue, while beam 15 is highlighted in the rear field-of-view in magenta.

-Neutral wind speeds are obtained for the locations that meteor ablation was detected using the 2014 version of the Horizontal Wind Model (HWM14) [Drob et al., 2015].
-HWM14 is an empirical model of the neutral winds, which uses over 50 years of ground- and space-based observations from across the globe to provide a statistical view of the quiescent and disturbed neutral winds at a specified altitude between the ground and the exobase.
-The meridional (north-south) winds are obtained for the time and location of the meteor ablation observations, allowing a comparison to be performed between the SuperDARN observations and the model.
-Because HWM14 is a statistical model, two weeks of data surrounding the northern winter solstice (14-28 December 2001) are used in the comparison.
+Neutral wind speeds are obtained for the locations that meteor ablation was de-660 tected using the 2014 version of the Horizontal Wind Model (HWM14, Drob et al. 661 [2015]).
+HWM14 is an empirical model of the neutral winds, which uses over 50 years 662 of ground- and space-based observations from across the globe to provide a statistical 663 view of the quiescent and disturbed neutral winds at a specified altitude between the 664 ground and the exobase.
+The meridional (North-South) winds are obtained for the 665 time and location of the meteor ablation observations, allowing a comparison to be 666 performed between the SuperDARN observations and the model.
+Because HWM14 667 is a statistical model, two weeks of data surrounding the Northern winter solstice (14-28 December 2001) are used in the comparison.

-Figure 15 (right) show histograms of the differences between the meteor ablation Doppler line-of-sight velocities (with signs adjusted so that the velocities are positive when moving northward in both fields of view) and the HWM14 meridional neutral winds.
-Figure 15 (right, top) shows the histogram for meteor ablation from the front field of view of beam 0, Figure 15 (right, middle) shows the histogram for the rear field-of-view data from beam 15, and Figure 15 (right, bottom) shows the histogram for beam 0 using the meteor backscatter that was removed from the front field of view (meteor ablation that was placed in the rear field of view or
+The right panels in Figure 15 show histograms of the differences between the meteor 670 ablation Doppler line-of-sight velocities (with signs adjusted so that the velocities are 671 positive when moving northward in both fields-of-view) and the HWM14 meridional 672 neutral winds.
+The top panel shows the histogram for meteor ablation from the front 673 field-of-view of beam 0, the middle panel shows the histogram for the rear field-of-674 view data from beam 15, and the bottom panel shows the histogram for beam 0 675 using the meteor backscatter that was removed from the front field-of-view (meteor 676 ablation that was placed in the rear field-of-view or not assigned a field-of-view).
+The 677 histograms used 5 m s-1 bins for the velocity differences.
+The means and standard 678 deviations of the differences have also been calculated and are shown in the upper 679 left corner of the histogram plots.
+680